-Dave Barnes, Chairperson & Founding Member
+Dave Barnes, Past Chairperson & Founding Member

 Dave is a retired teacher who has been passionate about nature and the outdoors all his life.
 He loves to sing and dance, make maple syrup, garden, and lead Nature Walks through the local riparian woodland.

 As a dedicated gardener, Jenna finds joy in cultivating vibrant green spaces while also focusing on the well-being of pollinators and other vital native insects and species.
 Beyond the garden, she expresses her artistic side through various mediums, both as a painter and in her job as a hairstylist.
 She is also an advocate for environmental issues, an avid home baker and a proud mom!

 Brittany is a nature enthusiast and visual artist from Brandon, MB.
 By day, she’s a co-owner & office manager at Burch Law.
 When not at the law firm, she’s an advocate for local environmental issues, local artists and cancer survivors.

 Francine is a local garden enthusiast with a passion for pollinators and biodiversity.
 A millwright by trade, and a writer for fun, she is currently studying philosophy at Brandon University when she isn't hatching more plans for her garden.